-The grapes were hand harvested into baskets, brought to the cellars and gently pressed.
-The must was clarified using a cold temperature decanting method.
-Fermentation took place at a temperature no higher than 18 °C (64 °F) for approximately 15 days.
-Before bottling, the wine was left to age at a low temperature in stainless steel tanks for several months.
+The grapes were harvested into baskets, gently pressed and the clarified juice was separated from the must by using a cold temperature decanting method.
+Fermentation was conducted at a controlled temperature that did not exceed 18 °C (64 °F) for approximately 15 days.
+Before bottling, the wine aged in stainless steel tanks at a controlled low temperature for several months.

 The Roero area has always been well known for the production of Arneis.
 A modern interpretation of this grape variety’s personality that is particularly pleasing and delicate.

-Roero Arneis is straw yellow in color with light greenish undertones.
-The nose is intense with floral and fruity notes.
-The palate is remarkable for it good structure sustained by its pleasing freshness and a lengthy finish.
+Roero Arneis is straw yellow in color with light greenish hues.
+Its nose is intense with floral and fruity notes.
+The palate is notable for its good structure sustained by pleasant freshness and a lengthy finish.